Durman/BuildingNodesDocs/docs/nodes/floor/floor.rst

   It is used by :doc:`/nodes/facade/facade`.
 If true the floor will take part in adopting size of facade to actual dimensions.

+Is ground
+  If True and the floor is created as first it will be only shown if it stands on the ground.
+The ground level is equal to level of the bottom vertex of bounding box of a building.

 Remote panel properties
 -----------------------